Islamic veiling practices by country: United Kingdom

+Scenes from an iftar party held within Downing Street in 2025 during the tenure of Keir Starmer, where local Muslims had been invited.

 The UK has no specific legislation prohibiting any form of traditional Islamic dress.
 In some cases, hijabs are worn by young girls from age 6–8.

 The UK Independence Party (UKIP) has had a policy to ban full-facial coverings since 2010, while the British National Party (BNP) favoured banning it only in schools.
 In 2014, UKIP clarified their stance, favouring only a ban at schools and places where security is a concern, while the BNP are now in favour of a total ban.

 In 2013, the Conservative Government under David Cameron responded to a 'Ban the Burqa' petition by affirming that "the Government does not support a general ban on the wearing of the niqab or other face coverings in public.
 Such a proscriptive approach would be out of keeping with our nation's longstanding record of tolerance and freedom of expression.
 Women should have the freedom to choose what to wear".

 North America

 Canada

+Poster for the movie Je Porte le voile released in 2009 in Quebec which deals with the issue of veiling in Islam as encountered by a woman who converted into the faith.

 Most Muslim women in Canada wear some form of Islamic head-covering based on the available data.
 In a 2016 Environics poll, 73% of Canadian Muslim women reported wearing some sort of head-covering in public (58% wear hijab, 13% wear chador and 2% wear niqab).
 Wearing a head covering in public had also increased since the 2006 survey.

 On 12 December 2011, the Canadian Minister of Citizenship and Immigration issued a decree banning the niqab or any other face-covering garments for women swearing their oath of citizenship; the hijab was not affected.
 This edict was later overturned by a Court of Appeal on the grounds of being unlawful.

 Mohamed Elmasry, a controversial former president of the Canadian Islamic Congress (CIC), has claimed that only a small minority of Muslim Canadian women actually wear these types of clothing.
 He has also said that women should be free to choose, as a matter of culture and not religion, whether they wear it.
 The CIC criticized a proposed law that would have required voters to show their faces before being allowed to cast ballots.
 The group described the idea as unnecessary, arguing that it would only promote discrimination against Muslims and provide "political mileage among Islamophobes".

 In February 2007, soccer player Asmahan Mansour, part of the team Nepean U12 Hotspurs, was expelled from a Quebec tournament for wearing her headscarf.
 Quebec soccer referees also ejected an 11-year-old Ottawa girl while she was watching a match.